Recognition of same-sex relationships in Florida

 - 2012-DEC-11 to 17: Seven months later, another Quinnipiac University poll of voters showed increased support for SSM at 42% in favor & 45% opposed.
 3

 - 2013-MAR-15 to 18: A poll conducted by Public Policy Polling showed still another increase in support for recognition of same-sex couples: It found that 38% of Florida voters supported marriage for same-sex couples; 37% believed that same-sex couples should be able to form civil unions with a complete set of protections and benefits, but not be able to marry.
 Only 23% agreed with the current state situation in which same-sex couples are not recognized at all at the state level.
 Two percent were unsure or refused to answer.
+These polling results are every politician's nightmare.
+No matter what bill is passed by the Legislature, it is certain to alienate the majority of the population.
 The opinions of 500 voters were sampled.
-The margin of error is ±4.4 percentage points.
+Because of the small sample size, compared to other polls, he margin of error is large: ±4.4 percentage points.
 At the time of the poll, a domestic partnership bill had been introduced to the legislature.
-23% of voters supported it; 17% opposed it; 60% were unsure of the proposed legislation.
+23% of voters supported the bill; 17% opposed it; 60% were unsure of the proposed legislation.
 4

 - 2014-JAN-16 to 21: For the first time, a Public Policy Polling (PPP) poll found that a plurality of voters in favor of same-sex marriage: PPP wrote:

 "47% favor it [compared] to 44% who are opposed.
-That represents a 14 point shift from October of 2011 when we found the state against it by an 11 point margin at 37/48.
+That represents a 14 percentage point shift from October of 2011 when we found the state against it by an 11 point margin at 37/48!
 Among respondents under the age of 45 there's 58/34 support for gay marriage."

 The PPP survey sampled the opinion of 591 Florida voters and had a margin of error of ±4.0 percentage points.
 5

-2013-JAN/FEB: Unsuccessful bill is introduced into the Senate to create domestic partnerships at the state level:
+2013-JAN/FEB: Bill is introduced into the Senate to create domestic partnerships, and fails to proceed:

 "This bill makes a lasting change in the lives of many Florida families.
 By keeping couples together through affording them the same equal rights, we are supporting Florida families.
 A majority of Americans support extending benefits to couples in domestic partnerships.
 We cannot allow Florida to be the last state to treat all of its citizens fairly and equally.
 I am committed to sponsoring and fighting for this bill until it is heard, passed, and signed by the governor.
 6"

-The bill refers to a system of domestic partnerships, but is claimed to grant same-sex registered couples equality with opposite-sex married couples.
-This appears to be an unworkable arrangement, because it would apparently give couples registered in domestic partnerships equality with married couples.
-That would upgrade the domestic partnerships to civil unions which are banned by the 2008 amendment to the state Constitution.
-The bill would have to be very carefully worded in order to be constitutional.
+The bill refers to a domestic partnership system, but is claimed to grant same-sex registered couples equality with opposite-sex married couples.
+This appears to be an unworkable arrangement, to grant couples registered in domestic partnerships equality with married couples would create a civil union system.
+This is specifically banned by the 2008 amendment to the state Constitution.
+The bill would have to be very carefully worded in order to survive a constitutional challenge in court.

-Representative Mark Pafford (D), sponsored the companion bill in the Florida House.
+Representative Mark Pafford (D), sponsored a companion bill in the Florida House.
 He said:

 "It is essential that the Florida Legislature approves the Families First Act to give families legal protections provided by a domestic partnership, such as medical decision-making, hospital visitation rights and the use of family medical leave.
 Domestic partnerships greatly benefit couples that have formed long-term, mutually supportive relationships, and in many cases, the partnerships have profound benefits for the children of these couples.
 The time has come to support all families in Florida, and I remain hopeful that this important legislation advances during Florida’s 2013 lawmaking session that begins in a few weeks."
 6